seeddisperser/kelmscott-mono/README.md

 # kelmscott-mono
-A black letter for the text editor
+A blackletter for the text editor.
+Inspired by Morris Troy and Morris Roman.
+Built for legibility in  the IDE.